optuna/optuna/docs/source/tutorial/sampler.rst

             return independent_sampler.sample_independent(study, trial, param_name, param_distribution)

+``SimulatedAnnealingSampler`` is complete.
-``SimulatedAnnealingSampler`` can be used in the same way as built-in samplers:
+The custom sampler can be used in the same way as built-in samplers (see below).

 .. code-block:: python